TradeZero Rating:

 ZeroPro Rating

-The third and most advanced computer platform is ZeroPro.
-As the name suggests, it is a high-level platform.
-It is made for Windows, but you can run it on a Mac with an emulator.
+The third and final computer platform is ZeroPro.
+As the name suggests, it is on a high level.
+It is designed for Windows, although an emulator will run it on Mac.

-On ZeroPro, there is a row of icons at the top.
-Clicking one opens a window that you can resize as you like.
-You can link windows together by using color codes.
+On ZeroPro, a row of icons appears at the very top of the platform.
+Clicking on one produces a small window that can be expanded to any size.
+It’s possible to link windows by color codes.

 zeropro review

-The market depth window has Level 2 quotes with an advanced order ticket at the bottom.
-There’s also a sell short button.
-Clicking a bid or ask in the quotes fills out the order ticket.
-A conditional order ticket is also there.
+The market depth window has integrated Level 2 quotes with an advanced order ticket at the bottom.
+Here, there is a discrete sell short button.
+Clicking on a bid or ask price in the quotes list populates the order ticket.
+A conditional order ticket is also available.

 ZeroMobile